dolphindb/grafana-datasource/README.md

 To view the message output by `print('xxx')` in the code, or the code after variable substitution (interpolation), you can press `F12` or `Ctrl + Shift + I` or `Right click > Inspect` to open the browser development Or debug tools (devtools), switch to the console (Console) panel to view

+#### 3.2.
+Subscribe to and visualize the streaming data table in DolphinDB
+Requirements: DolphinDB Server version is not less than 2.00.9 or 1.30.21
+Set the query type to `streaming`
+Fill in the streaming data table name to be subscribed to
+Click the `Temporarily Store` button
+Change the time range to `Last 5 Minutes` (need to include the current time, such as Last x Hour/Minutes/Seconds instead of the historical time interval, otherwise you will not see the data)

+Click to save the `Save` button in the upper right corner to save the Panel configuration

 ### 4. Learn how to use Grafana by referring to the documentation
 https://grafana.com/docs/grafana/latest/